The destruction of Berenike, a Hellenistic city in Egypt, was a combination of volcanic eruptions and drought, scientists say.

 Shortly afterward, Alexander left to conquer new worlds, leaving Egypt in the control of various Egyptian and Greek officers.

 Three great kingdoms arose from the ashes of Alexander’s empire: Macedonia on the Greek mainland, the Seleucid empire in Syria and Mesopotamia, and the Ptolemies in Egypt and Cyrenaica.

 Ptolemy, the son of Alexander’s general Lagos, was first established as the governor of the satrapy of Egypt, but officially became the first Ptolemaic pharaoh of Egypt in 305 BC.

-Ptolemy’s territory included Egypt, Libya, and the Sinai Peninsula, and he and his descendants would make up the Ptolemaic dynasty of 13 rulers for almost 300 years.
+Ptolemy’s territory included Egypt, Libya, and the Sinai Peninsula, and he and his descendants would make up the Ptolemaic dynasty of thirteen rulers for almost three hundred years.

-Hellenistic Egypt syrvived in Alexandria, which grew rapidly to become an important center of Hellenistic civilization.
+Hellenistic Egypt survived in Alexandria, which grew rapidly to become an important center of Hellenistic civilization.

-Alexandria remained remained the capital of Ptolemaic Egypt and Roman and Byzantine Egypt for almost 1,000 years, until it was conquered by the Arabs.
+Alexandria remained the capital of Ptolemaic Egypt and Roman and Byzantine Egypt for almost a thousand years until it was conquered by the Arabs.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!